We may collect a share of sales or other compensation from the links on this page.

 TLDR; It depends, but typically ski boots will last between 50-200 full skiing days -- depending on the quality of the boot and how its used (that’s 2.5 -- 10 years if you ski 20 days a year).
 Time and use will degrade the materials, so there comes a point when they don’t detach easily from the bindings (safety issue), they provide no performance boost and the liners pack out -- at that point, it’s time to repair or upgrade to a new pair.

 There is no set time before boots expire, but here is a rough overview to guide you based on my research.

 Cheaper, low-end boots typically last between 50-100 full skiing days.
-More expensive, higher end boots last longer -- between 150-200 skiing days.
+More expensive, higher-end boots last longer -- between 150-200 skiing days.
 The difference is due to the materials used.
-Higher-end boosts use denser longer lasting foams for the liners and more durable harder plastics (stiffer flex).
+Higher-end boosts use denser longer-lasting foams for the liners and more durable harder plastics (stiffer flex).

 Boot liners have a shorter lifespan because the materials are softer and they experience more wear and tear from your foot.
 Expect 40-100 days for boot liners (2-5 years if you ski 20 days a year).

-Over time the boot liner will become overly compacted out, so sometimes it’s worth replacing just the boot liner if you want a better fit but still have a solid boot shell with a season or two left in it.
+Over time the boot liner will become overly compacted out, so sometimes it’s worth replacing just the boot liner if you want a better fit but still has a solid boot shell with a season or two left in it.